 Searing steaks on a pellet grill sucks.
 It’s usually a super confined space that’s available to sear (on models that even have a sear option) that opens the flame pot to grill grate exposure.
 Rarely is it enough to sear more than 1 steak at a time.
 This is where the Weber Smokefire sets itself apart from the competition.

 Weber seems to have come to the backyard ready to play, and searing is one of the areas where they look to hit a home run.
 From the videos I’ve seen from BabyBack Maniac and Harry Soo over on YouTube, flames abound on the SmokeFire.
-We can’t wait to get our hands on one of these in the future and put it through its paces on YouTube.
+We can’t wait to get our hands on one of these in the future and put it through its paces.